OTUSOFE365025/project-group-17/ADD Iteration 3.md

 <h2>Step 2: Establish Iteration Goals by Selecting Drivers</h2>
 For this iteration, we would like to focus on QA-2, availability:

 The system should remain operational and accessible 99.5% of the time or higher.
 Scheduled maintenance should cause minimal disruption, and automatic failover mechanisms should recover from crashes or downtime instantly to maintain continuous service availability.

+This iteration will also have a slight focus on QA-6, performance efficency:
+Queries and notifications should be processed and displayed within seconds, even under high system load.
+The system should optimize network and server performance to maintain quick response times, ensuring uninterrupted interaction for all users.

+These two go hand in hand, as a more efficent program will result in less downtime form performance related issues.

 <h2>Step 5: </h2>